johnnyawesome/MengerSponge/README.md

 ## Other, Closely related Fractals

-The Menger Sponge actually is a three-dimensional version of two very, very famous Fractals:
+The Menger Sponge actually is a three-dimensional version of two other very, very famous Fractals:

 ### The Cantor Set